ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 make -j4 rhel7
 ```

-Or use the `build_product` script from base directory that removes whatever is in the `build` directory and builds specific product:
+Or use the `build_product` script from the base directory that removes
+whatever is in the `build` directory and builds a specific product:

 ```bash
 ./build_product rhel7
 ```

+### Building Specific Content

-(optional) To build only specific content for one specific product:
+To build specific content for a specific product:

 ```bash
 cd build/